top of page

 Steeped in the natural and cultural heritages of New England, Julia's work is informed by observation of local ecosystems and experimentation on her own land.
 She holds a Master of Landscape Architecture from the Harvard Graduate School of Design and a B.A. from Yale.
 Julia is a board member of Wild Seed Project, whose mission is to "equip community members with the resources they need to collectively restore native plants that expand wildlife habitat."

-Julia Frederick | Field Work Landscape Architecture
+Julia Frederick | Field Work LLC

 Freeport, Maine